chenglou/react-motion/README.md

 - With hot reloading (**slow, development version**): run `npm start`.
 - Without hot reloading (**faster, production version**): run `npm run build-demos` and open the static `demos/demo_name/index.html` file directly. **Don't forget to use production mode when testing your animation's performance**!

-To build the repo yourself: `npm run prerelease`.
+To build the repo yourself: `npm run prepublish`.

 ## What does this library try to solve?